-In RE, both processes and products
+In RE, both methods and recommendations:

 - situate evaluatees in their historical, social and political context